History of the East Suffolk line: Temporary closure

 The ESR had originally been built as a single line, with (at first) purely local aspirations.
 Now that it was to be a through route to Ipswich, the company made a decision to double the line.
-It was decided to close the line temporarily to enable the work to take place, and the service was suspended after 15 July 1858, after which a replacement horse bus service was introduced.
+It was decided to close the line temporarily to enable the work to take place, and the service was suspended after 15 July 1858, after which a replacement horse-drawn omnibus service was introduced.

 Associated companies

 By 1855, the towns of Lowestoft and Yarmouth were experiencing difficulties with the circuitous and time-consuming route to London.
 They therefore decided to build their respective railway line connecting to the ESR line, in order to gain access to what would become a more direct route to London once the ECR connected to the ESR at Woodbridge.

+The two companies were acquired by the East Suffolk Railway by the East Suffolk Railway Companies Amalgamation Act 1858 (21 & 22 Vict. c. cxi).

 Lowestoft and Beccles Railway

 Traffic from Lowestoft to London had to take a northward route via Norwich, which was a long and expensive detour.
 In response to the construction of the ESR, business people in Lowestoft considered building a railway line connecting to the ESR at Beccles in the south.
 They held a meeting on 26 October 1855 and decided to create the Lowestoft and Beccles Railway (L&BR), which was authorised by an act of Parliament, the Lowestoft and Beccles Railway Act 1856 (19 & 20 Vict. c. liii), on 23 June 1856 with an authorised share capital of £80,000.
 The railway was planned to terminate near St. John's church in South Lowestoft.

-Subsequently, the East Suffolk (Branch and Capital) Act 1858 of 28 June 1858 allowed the company to construct a connecting line to the existing Lowestoft (later Central) station by means of building a viaduct over Lake Lothing near Mutford Bridge, which separates the north and south parts of Lowestoft.
+Subsequently, the East Suffolk Railway (Branch and Capital) Act 1858 (21 & 22 Vict. c. xlvii) of 28 June 1858 allowed the company to construct a connecting line to the existing Lowestoft (later Central) station by means of building a viaduct over Lake Lothing near Mutford Bridge, which separates the north and south parts of Lowestoft.
 The authorised extra capital for this was only £10,000, despite including a swing bridge.
 The line would depart from the Yarmouth main line immediately north of Beccles.

 Yarmouth and Haddiscoe Railway

 Yarmouth's traffic to London had to pass through Ely, which was a time-consuming and costly route.
 In order to improve the transportation system, the business community of Yarmouth held a meeting on 10 November 1855, and determined to build a seven-mile railway line that would connect Yarmouth with the ESR.

-Therefore, Yarmouth and Haddiscoe Railway (Y&HR) was authorised on 7 July 1856, and it was designed to connect with the ESR at Haddiscoe, with additional dock branches at Yarmouth.
+Therefore, the Yarmouth and Haddiscoe Railway (Y&HR) was authorised by the Yarmouth and Haddiscoe Railway Act 1856 (19 & 20 Vict. c. lxxix) on 7 July 1856, and it was designed to connect with the ESR at Haddiscoe, with additional dock branches at Yarmouth.